2014 Odesa clashes: Investigation

 Investigators probed four theories: an order to extremist groups to destabilise the situation in Ukraine; unlawful activity by Odesa regional authorities and police aimed at discrediting the then-current central government; unchecked actions by football fans and pro-Russia groups; and a provocation by radical individuals.

 As of May 2017, the official investigation was still in progress and criticized by Ukrainian human-rights groups and international bodies for lack of progress and failure to investigate key evidence.
 At least one case had been taken to European Court of Human Rights by a mother whose son died in the clashes.

 UN Human Rights office states in its 2016 report:

 criminal prosecutions ... appear to have been initiated in a partial fashion.
 Only activists from the 'pro-federalism' camp have been prosecuted so far, while the majority of victims were supporters of 'pro-federalism' movement...
 The investigations into the violence have been affected by systemic institutional deficiencies and characterized by procedural irregularities, which appear to indicate an unwillingness to genuinely investigate and prosecute those responsible.

 Pro-Maidan activist Serhiy Khodiak was officially accused of murder, but he was not arrested.

 He was released after two days in custody due to the pressure of other Euromaidan activists on the court.

 Although the pre-trial investigation was completed in August 2015, the trial had not yet started as of May 2016.

 None of Euromaidan activists was under arrest as of March 2016, and May 2017.

 At the same time, around a dozen anti-Maidan supporters were held in custody for at least two years.
 Some of them launched a hunger strike.

-An anti-Maidan activist, Igor Astakhov, died after two years in custody of heart failure Three years after the events, five anti-Maidan supporters remain in custody.
+Three years after the events, five anti-Maidan supporters remain in custody.

 A Euromaidan activist Vsevolod Honcharevskii is accused in beating people who jumped out of the windows of the House of Trade Unions.
 He was detained in August 2014, but the court decided to release him one month later.
 In 2015 the court resumed an investigation against him, but in October 2016 Goncharevskii was still free and participating in military operations against separatists.

 In September 2017, the Chornomorsk town court of Odesa Oblast concluded that all 19 people accused of participation in the clashes on Hretska ploshcha, are not guilty.
 The court criticized the prosecution for being biased against the anti-Maidan activists and for low quality of investigation.
 Five anti-Maidan activists who had remained in custody for 3.5 years, were ordered to be released.
 However, two of them were immediately arrested again by SBU on new charges related to a peaceful anti-Maidan motor rally in March 2014.
 The Ukrainian prosecutors announced that they will appeal the sentence to the Court of Appeal of the Odesa Oblast.